rook/rook/Documentation/ceph-quickstart.md

 ### Production Environments

 For production environments it is required to have local storage devices attached to your nodes.
-In this walkthrough, the requirement of local storage devices is relaxed so you can get a cluster up and running as a "test" environment to experiment with Rook.
-A Ceph filestore OSD will be created in a `directory` instead of requiring a device.
-For production environments, you will want to follow the example in `cluster.yaml` instead of `cluster-test.yaml` in order to configure the devices instead of test directories.
+In this walk-through, the requirement of local storage devices is relaxed so you can get a cluster up and running as a "test" environment to experiment with Rook.
 See the [Ceph examples](ceph-examples.md) for more details.

 ## Deploy the Rook Operator